taylordotfish/pyrcb/README.md

 `IrcBot(debug_print=False, print_function=print, delay=True)`
 Creates a new IRC bot.
 If `debug_print` is `True`, all communication with the IRC server will be sent to `print_function`.
-If `delay` is `True`, messages (PRIVMSGs) will be delayed to avoid throttling.
+If `delay` is `True`, messages (PRIVMSGs and NOTICEs) will be delayed to avoid throttling.
 The delay between messages is no more than 1.5 seconds.

 ### Events
 `on_join(self, nickname, channel, is_self)`